CenturyLinkCloud/PublicKB/Release Notes/2018/2018-05-22-cloud-platform-release-notes.md

 ###### Optimized AWS in Latin America

 Cloud Application Manager now supports optimized AWS accounts from the following Latin American countries: Argentina, Brazil, Chile, Colombia, Ecuador, and Peru.
-Any customer with a legal and billing address in those countries can now migrate an existing account or create a new account to be optimized by CenturyLink for consolidated billing and platform support.
+Any customer with a legal and billing address in those countries can now migrate an existing account or create a new account to be optimized by Lumen for consolidated billing and platform support.

 ###### Usage History Updates

-A new Usage History Enhancement fulfills the need to reconcile the CenturyLink billing cycle with our vendor billing cycles.
+A new Usage History Enhancement fulfills the need to reconcile the Lumen billing cycle with our vendor billing cycles.
 (See notes regarding [Usage History](https://www.ctl.io/knowledge-base/cloud-application-manager/cloud-optimization/partner-cloud-integration-detailed-billing-report/) and [Reconciliation Usage](https://www.ctl.io/knowledge-base/cloud-application-manager/cloud-optimization/partner-cloud-integration-consolidated-billing/).)
-On the 10th of every month, CenturyLink will make a final assessment of the differences between what we put on your last invoice and what our vendor charged us.
+On the 10th of every month, Lumen will make a final assessment of the differences between what we put on your last invoice and what our vendor charged us.
 With that final sliver of data, we can also make a "Vendor Billing Cycle" button appear in Cloud Application Manager's Usage History.
 When you click it, the data will align with the Vendor's billing cycle.
-Any line items that start with "Post-Bill Update" have not appeared on a CenturyLink invoice for that month.
+Any line items that start with "Post-Bill Update" have not appeared on a Lumen invoice for that month.
 You will never see "Post Bill Updates" on an invoice.
 They are only presented in the Cloud Application Manager Usage History.
 But those same charges will appear as "Update to previous month…" on the next month's invoice.

 Example: A customer thinks they may have $5 of EC2 usage from January.
-On February 1 they receive a CenturyLink invoice totaling $4 from CenturyLink: $3 of usage on a EC2 for January usage and a $1 charge from December usage called "Update to Previous Month's EC2 Services."
+On February 1 they receive a Lumen invoice totaling $4 from Lumen: $3 of usage on a EC2 for January usage and a $1 charge from December usage called "Update to Previous Month's EC2 Services."
 There is no "Vendor Billing Cycle" Button yet available.
 On February 10, the customer sees the button in Cloud Application Manager.
 When they click it, they see the same $3 of usage on a EC2 for January usage plus the $2 Post-Bill Update to EC2 Services.

 ![Image1](../../images/cloud-application-manager/usage-history-enhancement.png)